MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/onboarding-test-plan-for-enterprises-Audio-Conferencing.md

 the **Phone Numbers** tab, assign the new service number to the Audio Conferencing service.

->   **Note**
+> [!NOTE]
 > Though this task assigns a new service number to Audio Conferencing, at the
 > time of this writing, the administration for this task is completed by using
 > the Skype for Business admin center.

 #### Step 6